keitaroemotion/raigex/README.md

-# railoute
+# raigex

-With railoute, you can use regex for finding the rails route path.
+With raigex, you can use regex for finding the rails route path.

 ## installation